klausbrunner/solarpos/README.md

 * If you pass only a year (e.g. 2023) or a year-month (e.g. 2023-01) to the sunrise command, you will get results for each day of that year or month.
 * Similarly, the position command will calculate a time series of sun positions for the given day, month or even year.
-  The interval is determined by the step option (default: 1 hour).
+  The interval is determined by the `--step` option (default: 1 hour).

 ### Date and Time Formats